lopataa/pgsqlpaint/readme.md

 To setup just run `docker compose up`, or `setup_db.sh` if you want to run it locally.
 Running it locally might have some performance benefits.

+When setting up locally make sure to have PostgreSQL installed along with python3 and the `plpython3u` extension.

 ## Example usage

 ```sql